Apply for the Alliance

 Among the areas of research encouraged in this initiative are: studies towards fundamental understanding of nanomaterial and / or nanodevice interactions with biological systems, mechanisms of delivery of nanoparticles and / or nanodevices to desired and intended cancer targets in vivo, and characterization of detection and diagnostic devices in vitro.

-Cancer nanotechnology expertise and/or collaborative investigations combining expertise in cancer biology, oncology, chemistry, physics, and materials science will be encouraged and these investigators should consider applying for this new FOA.
+Cancer nanotechnology expertise and/or collaborative investigations combining expertise in cancer biology, oncology, chemistry, physics, and materials science will be encouraged and these investigators should consider applying for this reissued FOA.
 Awardees will be part of the Alliance network, which also include the Centers of Cancer Nanotechnology Excellence, Cancer Nanotechnology Research Training Programs, and the Nanotechnology Characterization Laboratory.
 For more information about IRCNs, and the IRCN application and review, please see the PDF guidance for the IRCN initiative.

 The Nanodelivery Systems and Devices Branch no longer supports cancer nanotechnology training center through the R25T mechanism.
 Instead, prospective Cancer Nanotechnology Training Center applicants should seek their funding support under the T32 mechanism.
 The Ruth L. Kirschstein National Research Service Award (NRSA) (T32) supports grants to institutions to develop or enhance research training opportunities for pre and postdoctoral fellow to be trained in cancer research, including nanotechnology-focused activities.
 Applicants should submit their proposals in response to the Parent T32 program announcement.
 All NCI T32 applications are evaluated by Subcommittee F convened by the Division of Extramural Activities of the NCI.
 See information about NCI’s T32 program.
 For general information regarding policies and guidance in preparing an application for the T32 award, contact Dr. Susan Lim.